operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/advanced-topics.md

 #### Complex cleanup logic

 Similar to the previous scenario, finalizers can be used for implementing complex cleanup logic.
-Take [CronJobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) as an example: the controller maintains limited-size lists of jobs that have been created by the CronJob controller to check for deletion.
-These list sizes are configured by the CronJob fields [`.spec.successfulJobsHistoryLimit` and `.spec.failedJobsHistoryLimit`](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#jobs-history-limits), which specify how many completed and failed jobs should be kept.
-Check out the [Kubebuilder CronJob tutorial](https://book.kubebuilder.io/cronjob-tutorial/controller-implementation.html#3-clean-up-old-jobs-according-to-the-history-limit) for full implementation details.
+Take [CronJobs][cronjobs] as an example: the controller maintains limited-size lists of jobs that have been created by the CronJob controller to check for deletion.
+These list sizes are configured by the CronJob fields [`.spec.successfulJobsHistoryLimit` and `.spec.failedJobsHistoryLimit`][cronjob_fields], which specify how many completed and failed jobs should be kept.
+Check out the [Kubebuilder CronJob tutorial][cronjob_tutorial] for full implementation details.

 #### Sensitive resources

 Sensitive resources need to be protected against unintended deletion.
-An intuitive example of protecting resources is the [PersistentVolume (PV) / PersistentVolumeClaim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) relationship.
+An intuitive example of protecting resources is the [PersistentVolume (PV) / PersistentVolumeClaim (PVC)][pv] relationship.
 A PV is first created, after which users can request access to that PV's storage by creating a PVC, which gets bound to the PV.
 If a user tries to delete a PV currently bound by a PVC, the PV is not removed immediately.
 Instead, PV removal is postponed until the PV is not bound to any PVC.
 Finalizers again can be leveraged to achieve a similar behaviour for your own PV-like custom resources: by setting a finalizer on an object, your controller can make sure there are no remaining objects bound to it before removing the finalizer and deleting the object.
-Additionally, the user who created the PVC can specify what happens to the underlying storage allocated in a PV when the PVC is deleted through the [reclaim policy](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaiming).
+Additionally, the user who created the PVC can specify what happens to the underlying storage allocated in a PV when the PVC is deleted through the [reclaim policy][reclaiming].
 There are several options available, each of which defines a behavior that is achieved again through the use of finalizers.
 The key concept to take away is that your operator can give a user the power to decide how their resources are cleaned up via finalizers, which may be dangerous yet useful depending on your workloads.

 ### Leader election